opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 # OpenProject and Nextcloud integration setup

 The integration between OpenProject and Nextcloud has the potential to improve the productivity of all users.
-It combines the strengths of Nextcloud, the market-leading collaboration platform, and OpenProject, the leading open source project management software.
+It combines the strengths of Nextcloud, the world’s most-deployed on-premises collaborative file storage platform and OpenProject, the leading free and open source project management and collaboration software

-The integration enables users to keep an eye on ongoing project activities directly in their Nextcloud instance and link their Nextcloud files to OpenProject work packages.
-To learn more about how to use the integration, please refer to the [Nextcloud user guide](../../../user-guide/nextcloud-integration/)
+This integration allows users to link files and folders in Nextcloud with work packages in OpenProject.
+This makes it possible see all files related to a work package (in Open Project) and all work packages related to a file (in Nextcloud).
+Project members no longer need to lose time time trying to find the right files to be able to complete their tasks, and the integration of OpenProject-specific notifications on Nextcloud dashboard ensures that no change goes unnoticed.

 ## Step-by-step setup instructions

-The integration is available starting with Nextcloud 22 and OpenProject 12.2.
+For integrating with OpenProject 12.2, the minimum required version of Nextcloud is 22.
+For the desktop Nextcloud app, the minimum supported version is 2.0.0.
 To be able to configure this integration, you need to be an administrator in both Nextcloud and OpenProject instances.

 **1. Add the "OpenProject integration" app and connect the instance** - in Nextcloud

-To activate your integration to OpenProject in Nextcloud, navigate to the built-in app store under your user name in _Your apps_.
+To activate your integration to OpenProject in Nextcloud, navigate to the built-in app store in the menu under your user name in _Your apps_.
 You can use the search field in the top right corner to look for OpenProject integration app.
 Click the button **Download and enable**.

 ![Nextcloud_app_store](Nextcloud_app_store.png)

-Once the OpenProject integration app is downloaded and enabled, you can access it through the side menu and enter the host URL of your desired OpenProject instance.
+Once the OpenProject integration app is downloaded and enabled, you can access it from within the Settings page, via the the side menu.
+Start by entering the host URL of your desired OpenProject instance.

 ![Nextcloud_host](3_2_01 -NC_Step_1.png)